I. How to Submit Assignments

 If a student is found to have major spiritual, doctrinal, moral, or ethical problems, Tyndale holds the right to defer the issuing of a degree until a student is deemed morally and/or ethically sound.

-If you anticipate difficulty in meeting any of these requirements, please contact your Professor (Campus & Online students) or the Registrar’s office (Extension students) as soon as possible.
+If you anticipate difficulty in meeting any of these requirements, please contact your Professor (Campus & Learning Center students) or your Advising Professor/Instructor (Cloud Campus/Online students) as soon as possible.
 A complete review of all Tyndale policies and procedures can be found in the Tyndale Theological Seminary and Biblical Institute Academic Catalog.